-These are some examples of how you can use the Patch Editor to add audio to your effects.
+These are some examples of how you can use the Patch Editor to trigger audio in your effects.

 In this effect, we're using the Multi-Clip Controller and Single-Clip Controller patches to play the same audio clip in different ways, based on different interactions.